What is a “Laser Fountain”?

 A “Laser Fountain” is a creation in which water is the medium used to make the laser beams visible.
 Using various types of fountains available, a wide variety of effects can be achieved.
 Graphics, as well as beam effects, can be created using laser fountains, so a complete show can be designed around them.
 This is useful when designing a laser show around a natural water feature such as a lake or pond.
 Laser Spectacles is fortunate to have here in San Marcos one of the world’s premiere fountain manufacturers – The Fountain People.
 The following pictures and information were developed in conjunction with The Fountain People.

-Fountain of Laser
+- Types of Laser Fountains

 How Laser Fountains Work